 During December, a meeting of the EEB faculty will take place to evaluate each student in the graduate program.
 Each student's annual report and the student's thesis committee report will be available to all faculty before and during discussion.
-Ratings will be based on student research activity and productivity as well as compliance with the basic requirements for degree progress listed above.
+Ratings will be based on student research activity and productivity as well as compliance with the basic requirements for degree progress listed in this handbook.
 It is expected that the majority of students will receive ratings of Satisfactory.
-Failure to meet any of the basic requirements listed above will result in an automatic Unsatisfactory rating.
-In cases where the student has met the basic requirements but is deemed to be making insufficient progress, the faculty may either give an Unsatisfactory rating, or dismiss the student will be given a timeline to meet the requirements laid out in the progress evaluation.
+Ratings of Excellent are rare and reserved for students who significantly exceed expectations, particularly with respect to publications and grants.
+Failure to meet any of the basic requirements listed in the handbook will result in an automatic Unsatisfactory rating.
+In cases where the student has met the basic requirements but is deemed to be making insufficient progress, the faculty may either give an Unsatisfactory rating, or dismiss the student from the program, based on a 2/3 majority vote.
+In cases of unsatisfactory progress, the student will be given a timeline to meet the requirements laid out in the progress evaluation.
 If the requirements are not met in accordance with the timeline, the student will be dismissed from the program.
-A helpful checklist of graduate student progress in the EEB program is in the Appendix.
+A helpful checklist of expected graduate student progress in the EEB program is in the Appendix.
 Ratings of Unsatisfactory in two consecutive years will lead to automatic dismissal.